 Seafood is considered to be a part of every healthy dietary regime.
 It is rich in proteins and omega-3 fatty acids, and has many positive health benefits for the brain, heart, eyes etc. Nutritionists often recommend increasing the consumption of seafood in order to improve and maintain one’s health.
 According to the U.S. Department of Agriculture, having two seafood meals per week can reduce the risk of cardiovascular diseases.

 However, eating seafood can sometimes carry some risks.
-If the product is not properly labeled, the consumer will not be well informed about its contents.
-The lack of accurate information may cause allergic reactions or affect a consumer’s health in some other way.
+If the product is not properly labeled, the consumer will not be well informed about its nutrients.
+The lack of accurate information may cause allergic reactions or affect consumer’s health in some other way.
 Or, if a seafood product shelf life is not specified, there’s a risk of poisoning.
 This includes frozen seafood, which also has an expiration date.
 Therefore, labels for frozen food are very important and they help protect both consumers and producers.

 Labels are one of the best ways to promote a product on the market.
 They can be creative in so many ways, which helps with brand recognition.
 Although, there are few rules of what a seafood label should contain.
 Federal regulations for labeling seafood in the United States and Canada require that the label must include the Country of Origin declaration and Method of Production designation.